DOI-USGS/hyswap/docs/source/examples/percentile_calculation_examples.rst

     print(pct)
     22.22

-Percentiles can also be calculate for multiple streamflow values at once.
+Percentiles can also be calculated for multiple streamflow values at once.
 Below is an example of fetching NWIS streamflow data for a USGS gage and then calculating variable-threshold percentiles using all of the data.
 Then, new variable-threshold percentile values are interpolated for measurements